nikoly/pact-contract-test/README.md

 # Sample service

-There is a simple Python application in the app directory that has it's own API.
+There is a simple Python application in the app directory that has its own API.
 Right now it has only one method implemented - GET.
 To start the application run:

     python app/app.py

-The app will be available at http://localhost:5000/ .
+The app will be available at http://localhost:5000/.

 # Creating the contract tests